TosbackCgusBridge-Bot/CGUs-versions/Consumerist/Privacy Policy.md

 **Want Consumerist in your inbox?** Popular Posts

 *   T.G.I.
 Friday's Customer Attempts To Pick Up Waiter With Quite A Subtle, Classy Line
+*   Is Microsoft About To Unleash A Kraken Of Suck On Consumers?
+*   Raiders Of The Lost Walmart Can Get You VHS Tapes And The Greatest Hits Of 2007
 *   Only Bad Things Can Happen When You Abandon Thousands Of Bottles Of Counterfeit Ketchup In A Warehouse
-*   Pranking Coworker With Laxative-Laced Soda Not So Hilarious When Customer Buys The Drink
-*   Raiders Of The Lost Walmart Can Get You VHS Tapes And The Greatest Hits Of 2007
-*   Yelp Conducts Sting To Catch Businesses Who Buy Reviews
+*   Complaint About Disappointing Noodle Bowl Results In Bounty Of Noodles For Customer

 About Consumerist